haseeb-cb/fundamentals-of-gis/Content/4_theory.md

 - **Equal**: Returns 1 (true) if and only if geometries are exactly the same.
 No circles will be returned.

-_Touch_

-Tests whether a geometry touches another.
+- **Touch**: Tests whether a geometry touches another.
 Returns 1 (true) if the geometries have at least one point in common, but their interiors do not intersect.
 Only circle 3 is returned.

-_Overlap_

-Tests whether a geometry overlaps another.
+- **Overlap**: Tests whether a geometry overlaps another.
 Returns 1 (true) if the geometries share space, are of the same dimension, but are not completely contained by each other.
 Only circle 2 is returned.

-_Are within_

-Tests whether a geometry is within another.
+- **Are within**: Tests whether a geometry is within another.
 Returns 1 (true) if geometry a is completely inside geometry b.
 Only circle 1 is returned.

-_Cross_

-Returns 1 (true) if the supplied geometries have some, but not all, interior points in common and the actual crossing is of a lower dimension than the highest supplied geometry.
+- **Cross**: Returns 1 (true) if the supplied geometries have some, but not all, interior points in common and the actual crossing is of a lower dimension than the highest supplied geometry.
 For example, a line crossing a polygon will cross as a line (true).
 Two lines crossing will cross as a point (true).
 Two polygons cross as a polygon (false).
 In the picture, no circles will be returned.

-- Geometric predicates
-	- Intersect
-- Buffer analysis
-- Overlay analysis
 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJNMFhjUWUwT0thTTR3UjM1Ijp7In
 N0YXJ0Ijo5NzAsImVuZCI6MjA4NCwidGV4dCI6IjEuICBEZWZp